KwatME/Medicine.md/Pathogen/Virus/Paramyxoviridae/Respiratory Syncytial Virus.md

 ## Feature

-Paramyxoviridae features.
+Non-segmented genome.
 Variable shapes including filamentous.

 G protein attachs to the respiratory epithelial cells.
 G protein is heavily glycosylated making antibody production difficult.
 Secreted G proteins competitively inhibit antibodies.

-F protein fuses the viral envelop and an epithelial cell or epithelial cells with each other.
+F protein fuses the viral envelop and an epithelial cell or epithelial cells with each other, enabling transmission.

 One serotype.